Decree against Communism: Aftermath

-A portion of clergy as well as Catholic laymen criticized the decree.
+A portion of Catholic clergy and laymen criticized the decree.
 Primo Mazzolari openly defied the decree and advocated dialogue between Catholics and Communists instead.
-Giuseppe Dossetti, a Catholic priest who represented the left-wing faction of the Democrazia Cristiana, also protested the decree and argued for neutrality in the Cold War instead.
+Giuseppe Dossetti, a Catholic priest who represented the left-wing faction of the Christian Democracy party, also protested the decree and argued for neutrality in the Cold War instead.
 Communist parties at large were unaffected by the decree, and the Vatican's anti-communist stance "then gradually subsided."

 Historian Peter C. Kent wrote that the decree "was prompted by fears of schism in eastern Europe".
 The socialist governments of the Eastern Bloc founded associations of priests that either supported communism or were willing to cooperate with the state; clergy belonging to such organizations received favours by being appointed to administrative positions.
 This development "raised the terrible spectre of attempts to found schismatic ‘national’ churches" in Pope Pius XII.
 In 1950, the archbishop of Warsaw Stefan Wyszyński was able to reach an agreement with the Polish socialist government - in exchange for the passive support of the Polish Catholic Church for communist rule and policies, the state would permit religious classes in schools, maintain theology faculties in state universities, maintain chaplains in the army and preserve the independence of Catholic universities and religious orders.

 Following the 1950 agreement with communist Poland, the Church started gradually pursuing a path of compromise with communist authorities instead.
 An anti-communist cardinal August Hlond, considered the "most loyal of prelates", admitted that he "supported what would become the Polish hierarchy’s policy by suggesting that the Vatican should have played a more subtle game with the new Communist regime".
+According to historian Domagoj Tomas, the Church would shift away from enforcing the decree and towards "Ostpolitik", based on reaching a modus vivendi between the Catholic Church and the communists.

+In the 1950s, Archbishop Giovanni Montini (later Pope Paul VI) spoke of the need to approach the "good elements" amongst the communists, and the 1955 Christmas message of Pius XII was conciliatory, declaring that there was nothing "providential" or "historic" about communism, and warning Catholics "not to be content with an anti-communism based on the defense of a liberty empty of content".
+Cardinal Angelo Dell'Acqua qualified the decree, arguing that it specifically referred to atheistic communism:

+Pius XII himself always spoke of ‘atheistic communism’, not simply of communism.
+Moreover, he always carefully avoided seeming to be associated with international crusades against communism.

+Similar argument was made by the cardinal Alfred Bengsch, who argued "that the activity of the Church must be clearly differentiated from political or economic anti-communism".